evinstk/evinstk.github.io/docs/rhodie-chores.md

 Each visit be sure to:
 - Feed Rhodie by:
   - Filling up his dry food
-  - Giving him a third container of wet food
+  - Giving him a third container of wet food (check the fridge for leftovers!)
   - Refreshing his water
 - Empty Rhodie's litter box
 - Give Rhodie some company!